 Things to consider

-From personal commitment to cultural immersion, this document outlines some important topics to consider when developing a program idea as well as some resources that might help you in your decision making.
+From personal commitment to cultural immersion, there are important topics to consider when developing a program such as:

 Whether designing a new program or renewing a previously established program a full year of planning is necessary to secure appropriate permissions, evaluate risk, plan logistics and effectively recruit students to participate.